AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/010.features-overview/docs.en.md

 ### Operating mode

-You can use the General mode with AdGuard VPN own protocol which provides the best combination of speed and security.
-While VPN usually can't interact with other VPN and ad blocking apps, the Integrated mode solves this problem and allows AdGuard VPN and AdGuard ad blocker to work together by using IPSec protocol.
-But there are some restrictions in this mode: you can't use the exclusion feature and choose a DNS server.
+AdGuard VPN for iOS can operate in two modes: **General** and **Integrated**.

+In **General** mode, the [AdGuard VPN protocol](#adguard-vpn) is employed, which provides the best combination of speed and security.
+In this mode, AdGuard VPN will not be able to work alongside [AdGuard for iOS ad blocker](https://kb.adguard.com/en/ios).

+In **Integrated** mode, AdGuard VPN will be able to work at the same time with AdGuard for iOS ad blocker by using the IPSec protocol instead.
+This protocol is also secure, but a little slower and easier to detect.
+You don't need to perform any additional actions to set up the integration: just install both apps and switch to this mode.

+>Note that in **Integrated** mode you can't use the Exclusions feature or choose a DNS server.

 ### DNS server

 The purpose of Domain name system (DNS) is to translate websites' names into something browsers can understand, i.e. IP addresses.
-AdGuard VPN for iOS offers DNS servers with different fuctions.
+This job is performed by DNS servers.
+AdGuard VPN for iOS offers a choice between several DNS servers, each with their own special qualities.
 For example, AdGuard DNS removes ads and protects your device from tracking while Adguard DNS Family Protection combines the functions of AdGuard DNS with SafeSearch and adult content blocking.
-You can choose DNS server not only depending on its functions but also on its provider: there are the DNS servers by AdGuard, Google, Cloudfare and some others.
+DNS servers by different DNS providers may also work faster or slower depending on your location, ISP, and other factors.
+Choose the one that works best for you.
 You can find out more about DNS and its characteristics [in this article](https://kb.adguard.com/en/general/dns-filtering#what-is-dns).

 ### Wi-Fi auto-protection